Ottilie Assing: Personal life

 Douglass and Assing are widely believed to have had an intimate relationship, but the surviving correspondence contains no proof for that.
-She also gave him shelter when "he was on the run from conspiracy charges in connection with John Brown's raid on Harpers Ferry", when he was at risk for capture and execution.
+She gave him shelter when "he was on the run from conspiracy charges in connection with John Brown's raid on Harpers Ferry", when he was at risk for capture and execution.
+Drew Gilpin Faust writes that Assing biographer Maria Diedrich "makes a persuasive case that this long friendship was in fact an intimate love affair that Douglass and Assing maintained...."

 Her friend Helene von Racowitza said in her memoirs that Assing was deeply in love with Douglass.
-Eighteen years into their professional collaboration, Assing wrote "...if one stands in so intimate a relationship with a man as I do with Douglass, one comes to know facets of the whole world, of men and women, which would otherwise remain closed, especially if it is a man whom the entire world has seen and whom so many women have loved."
+Eighteen years into their professional collaboration, Assing wrote, "if one stands in so intimate a relationship with a man as I do with Douglass, one comes to know facets of the whole world, of men and women, which would otherwise remain closed, especially if it is a man whom the entire world has seen and whom so many women have loved."

-In 1884, having already been diagnosed with incurable breast cancer, Assing was in Europe trying to establish her claim to her sister's estate when she learned that Douglass had married Helen Pitts, a younger white woman who worked with him as his secretary in the Recorder's Office.
+In 1884, having been diagnosed with incurable breast cancer, Assing was in Europe trying to establish her claim to her sister's estate when she learned that Douglass had married Helen Pitts, a younger white woman who worked with him as his secretary in the Recorder's Office.
 Assing had struggled with depression during much of her life, and her physician was aware that she had suicidal tendencies.
 In August 1884, Assing killed herself by swallowing cyanide in a public park in Paris.
 As per her will of November 9, 1871, her correspondence with Douglass was burned.
 She bequeathed him ongoing income from a $13,000 trust fund.
-In a later codicil, she also bequeathed him her personal album and his choice of books from her library.
+In a codicil, she also bequeathed him her personal album and his choice of books from her library.